NaluKit/nalu-examples/NaluDominoCompositeCachedApplication/README.md

 # Example demonstrating the cache feature
 This example demonstrates the Nalu cache feature.

-* on the search screen the serach data composite is cached
+* on the search screen the search data composite is cached

 * on the list screen the complete controller is cached.